 - Congestive heart failure that is caused by other disease states may be similarly partially or completely reversible with appropriate measures.

 Dr.Kavesteen’s office is the right place to go for advice and treatments on any cardiology issues that you may be suffering from.
-If you are living on Long Island, he has three convenient locations for you in Plainview, North Babylon, and Middle Island.
+If you are living on Long Island, he has four convenient locations and a mobile medical unit for you in Plainview, North Babylon, Massapequa, and Middle Island.

 Page information supported by onhealth.com.